 If you suspect that you or your child may have a food allergy, it is important to see a doctor for proper diagnosis and treatment.
 Some signs that warrant a medical consultation include:

 If you have already been diagnosed with a food allergy, see your doctor if you have any changes in your symptoms or if you have any questions about your condition or treatment plan.
 Additionally, if you have had a severe allergic reaction, even if you have used your epinephrine auto-injector, seek emergency medical care right away.
-A second wave of symptoms can occur hours after the initial reaction.
+A second wave of symptoms (biphasic reaction) can occur hours after the initial response.

 The primary method of managing food allergies is through strict avoidance of allergenic foods and being prepared to treat severe reactions with epinephrine.